dennislee928/dennis-s-note-vault/ietls sprint/TASK 2 SPRINT.md

 It has long been debated that more and more people are spending time on social media.
 Some people may think that it is difficult to find what causes this phenomenon.
-Indeed, there are some reasons explaining why people spend  a great amount of time on social media, and there are negative consequences caused by this
+Indeed, there are some reasons explaining why people spend  a great amount of time on social media, and there are negative consequences caused by this phenomenon.
+B